mantro/gops/README.md

 brew install golang
 ```

 Create a stub loader in the path to allow you to invoke it from everywhere.
-This stub will always build `goops` before invoking it.
+This stub will always build `gops` before invoking it.

 ```bash
 sudo ln -s "$(pwd)/gops" /usr/local/bin/gops